Multi-Property Tax Appeal Strategies for Portfolio Investors

 Why Portfolio Investors Have an Advantage?

-What should I know about the systematic approach to multi-property appeals?
+What is the systematic approach to managing multi-property tax appeals?

-What should I know about prioritizing which properties to appeal?
+How should portfolio investors prioritize which properties to appeal?